GuilhermeCandeia/GuilhermeCandeia/README.md

 ### Hi there 👋

-- I’m currently webDev student.
-- I’m currently learning CSS, JAVASCRIPT, HTML.
+- I’m a Full-Stack Developer.
 - I use github for studying.
 - 📫 How to reach me: guilherme.candeia@outlook.com